 Landmark Americana, a sports bar with locations around Philadelphia and New Jersey, will offer $5 off their guests’ checks of $20 or more for anyone wearing USA-themed clothing.

-Want to keep guests coming in throughout the Olympics without constantly running individual promotions?
+Want to keep guests coming in throughout the Olympics without constantly running social media promotions?
 Try a drink special made specifically for the games.

 “During the slower months, we like to run fun specials that get people together but aren’t huge dining commitments,” says Bryan Gerrish, executive vice president of Weber Grill Restaurants, a steakhouse and barbecue chain.
 “The Winter Olympics is a perfect example of something we can tie in that will be widely talked about on platforms like Facebook and Twitter.”

 Weber Grill Restaurants will have several Olympics-themed promotions, Gerrish says.